On the campaign trail with Senate candidate Mo Brooks - NewsBreak

 On the campaign trail with Senate candidate Mo Brooks

-PRATTVILLE, Ala. ( WIAT ) — Alabama is one week away from primary election day and the U.S. Senate race is heating up.
-CBS 42 caught up with candidate and Congressman Mo Brooks on the campaign trail.
+PRATTVILLE, Ala. — Alabama is one week away from primary election day and the U.S. Senate race is heating up.
+News 19 caught up with candidate and Congressman Mo Brooks on the campaign trail.

 During the stop, Brooks told voters he’d work to protect the Second Amendment, secure the southern border and uphold moral values.